 Credit card companies can still double or triple the interest rate when a consumer falls two months behind on payments” despite new Fed rules, Sens.
 Charles Schumer, D-N.Y., and Tom Harkin, D-Iowa, said Tuesday.
 They made their case in a letter Tuesday to Fed Chairman Ben Bernanke.

 These delinquent credit card debtors need the most help and are only being harmed financially when we jack up interest rates after they fall behind on payments.
-Below are several reasons why we must act now to restrict the amount of interest credit card companies can charge delinquent debtors:

 - Increasing the interest rates on delinquent credit card debtors will only make it that much more difficult for them to repay that debt.

 - Increasing the interest rates of delinquent credit card debtors will provide a disincentive for the credit card debtor to even try to repay the debt.
 It can be overwhelming for the debtor to see the interest pile on and see no light at the end of the tunnel, causing them to totally shut down and begin to ignore the creditor.